 Secular education often is satisfied to create doubt and leave it unresolved.
 Fundamentalist education often is satisfied to retreat from doubt and deny that it exists.
-Christian education confronts doubt and seeks to overcome it to produce faith so, Christian students develop a bold faith and all students are exposed to a wider array of thought than they would encounter in most secular universities.
+Christian education confronts doubt and seeks to overcome it to produce faith.

+Therefore, the Oklahoma Christian community is committed to creating and communicating a Christian analysis of every discipline, believing that in doing so, Christian students develop a bold faith and all students are exposed to a wider array of thought than they would encounter in most secular universities.
 No one is required to hold any position on scriptures or to agree with any application of them, but all are required to learn the information and skills necessary to meet the stated objectives.
 Professors seek to be open to and understanding of the views of students while affirming their own position.
 Faith is, therefore, the central concept in the core curriculum model.
 All of the specific objectives listed in each category are built on the central concept.